Capitals' Wilson fined $5K for roughing Rangers' Buchnevich - WTMJ

 This is Wilson’s third fine in eight NHL seasons, and he has been suspended five times.
 The most recent suspension was seven games in March for boarding Boston’s Brandon Carlo.

 When suspending him for the hit on Carlo, the league’s department of player safety called Wilson “a player with a substantial disciplinary record taking advantage of an opponent who is in a defenseless position and doing so with significant force.”
-He is not expected to face further discipline for his actions Monday night.
+The same department found Wilson’s actions against the Rangers not to be worthy of a suspension.

+“He’s big, he’s strong and when he gets into scrums and he wrestles, (I told him), ‘You’ve got to be careful’ because, I think, with the attention on him, he gets looked at in a certain way,” Laviolette said.
+“He has to play his game, he has to be hard to play against, he has to be physical, but in the same sense he’s got to know that eyes are on him, as well.”

 Wilson had a clean record for the previous 2 1/2 years, dating to a 20-game suspension in the fall of 2018 for an illegal check to the head of St. Louis forward Oskar Sundqvist.
 That initially carried a $1.26 million fine, and it was reduced to 14 games by an independent arbitrator after appeal, though Wilson had already served 17 games.